 It’s important to take the time to research your options when sending money overseas, to make sure you are getting the best deal for your payment.
-This article will introduce some key points to consider, such as fees and exchange rates, and an alternative provider, TransferWise.
+This article will introduce some key points to consider, such as fees and exchange rates.

-A key aspect that sets Monzo apart from other banks and providers, is that they have actually partnered with TransferWise.
-This means that when you send money abroad with Monzo, you’re getting the same rates and experiences as you would with TransferWise, so you’re money is converted at the real exchange rate, with competitive fees.
+This means that when you send money abroad with Monzo, you’re getting the same rates and experiences as you would with TransferWise - such as having your money converted at the real exchange rate - the one you’ll see on Google.

 Not only that, but TransferWise also offers the multi-currency Borderless account.
 It lets you hold balances in more than 40 currencies, receive money from people around the world for free, and convert at the real exchange rate.
 It’s a great option for freelancers, small businesses or travellers who tend to send or receive payments internationally.

-So how does Starling Bank compare to the likes of Monzo and TransferWise?
-This mobile bank, unlike many other banks and payment providers, does not adjust the exchange rate.
+Starling Bank, unlike many other banks and payment providers, does not adjust the exchange rate.
 It offers the real exchange rate, just like Monzo and TransferWise.
-However, Starling Bank applies transfer fees which can add up to quite a lot of money on larger payments in particular.

 In terms of transfer fees, Starling Bank charges 0.4% of the total payment amount for every transfer.¹ So, for a transfer of £1,000 to EUR, for example, £4 will be taken as a transfer fee.
 The percentage system used by Starling Bank means that the bigger your payment, the higher the transfer fees will be, so if you need to send a large amount of money then you may end up paying very high transfer fees.